barkinet/docs-4/_docs_heroku/6_disabling-heroku.md

 If you choose to disconnect, your Heroku credentials will be removed from Snyk and any Heroku projects we had been monitoring will be deactivated on Snyk.

-If you choose to re-enable the Heroku integration at any time, you'll need to re-enter your credentials and active your projects.
+If you choose to re-enable the Heroku integration at any time, you'll need to re-enter your credentials and activate your projects.